 9. Use a family child care center

 Since family child care centers are operated out of the owner’s house, they can be much more flexible than traditional child care centers and day care facilities — and they also may be willing to take on an extra kiddo during a school break if they have room.
-Ask around at school pickup for local recommendations or check the National Association for Family Child Care database for accredited homes in your neighborhood.
+Ask around at school pickup for local recommendations or search the National Association for Family Child Care for accredited providers by city and state.

 10. Use backup care

 Companies are starting to empathize with the fact that employee attendance and productivity are not mutually exclusive to child care — and they’re doing something about it.
-Many organizations, like Starbucks and Facebook, are subsidizing the cost of backup child care for when regular care falls through — and that includes school closings.
-Through backup care services, such as Care@Work, working moms and dads can breathe a sigh of relief during school breaks because not only will high-quality care be available to their children, but they won’t be left scrambling or paying exorbitant fees.
+Many organizations are subsidizing the cost of backup child care for when regular care falls through — and that includes school closings.
+Through employee benefits programs with backup care services, such as Care@Work, working parents can breathe a sigh of relief during school breaks because not only will high-quality care be available to their children, but they won’t be left scrambling or paying exorbitant fees.

 11. Work from home